 Employment References and Your Rights

-This month ACAS have published some new guidance on employment references.
+This month ACAS have published some new guidance on the obligations of employers when they provide a reference.
 Read my post below to see if this guidance will help you in your search for your perfect job…..

 Am I Entitled To A Reference?